What is Mule ESB?

 Below is a quick ESB selection checklist.
 To read a much more comprehensive take on when to select an ESB, read this article written by MuleSoft founder and VP of Product Strategy Ross Mason: To ESB or not to ESB.

-Mule is lightweight but highly scalable, allowing you to start small and connect more applications over time.
+Mule is lightweight but highly scalable, allowing you to start small and manage complex enterprise application integration by connecting more applications over time.
 The ESB manages all the interactions between applications and components transparently, regardless of whether they exist in the same virtual machine or over the Internet, and regardless of the underlying transport protocol used.

 There are currently several commercial ESB implementations on the market.
 However, many of these provide limited functionality or are built on top of an existing application server or messaging server, locking you into that specific vendor.
 Mule is vendor-neutral, so different vendor implementations can plug in to it.
 You are never locked in to a specific vendor when you use Mule.